Smart Timing Synchronization for Small Data Transmission: TA Validation

 \subsubsection{Formulating the Problem}

 We formulate the problem as a supervised binary classification task, where a classifier determines if the previously held TA is valid or not based on the difference in RSRP, i.e.,

-where $\hat{\tau}_{\text{q}, i}$ is the output TA of \itapx~at the $i$th PUR transmission instance.
+where $\hat{\tau}_{\text{q}, i}$ is the output TA of \itapx~at the $i$th CG-SDT instance.
 A result of $\hat{\tau}_{\text{q}, i} = \infty$ indicates to the UE that the previous TA is invalid.
-In such cases, the UE must fallback to other downward compatible network access methods, e.g., EDT, 4-step RAP, or 2-step RAP, for data transmission and TA acquisition.
+In such cases, the UE must fall back to other downward compatible network access methods, e.g., RA-SDT, for data transmission and TA acquisition.

 We characterize the performance of \itapx~in terms of the true negative rate (TNR), $p_\text{TN}$, and the true positive rate (TPR), $p_\text{TP}$, of the classifier.
 We define true negatives as the cases where \itapx~indicates that $\hat{\tau}_{\text{q},i} = \infty$, when the TA is actually invalid.
 Therefore, the false positive rate (FPR), $p_\text{FP}$ can be written as